Skip to main content

 “Each story point hits us with its overly calculated ‘relevance.’
 Bob’s awkwardness as a nurturer in the brave new world of dads-as-homemakers; Helen’s proud post-feminist advancement over her husband; the ominous threat of whatever comes through the computer screen — it’s all a bit too thought out, and maybe a tad behind the curve.
 In 'The Incredibles,' the thriller plot was the vehicle through which the Parrs discovered the meaning of using their powers: of being themselves.
 In 'Incredibles 2,' they save the day once more, but emotionally they’re just going through the motions.”

 More frustrating than the mediocrity of any one of these sequels was that they all came on top of each other.
 The 2010's saw only four original films embedded between a Finding Nemo sequel, an Incredibles sequel, a Monsters Inc. prequel, two Toy Story sequels, and two Cars sequels.
-And despite the studio's insistence that this sequel barrage was all an artistic accident, and that the studio just happened to have a whole bunch of good ideas for sequels at the same time, it became harder to defend the studio's creative loafing.
+And despite the studio's insistence that this sequel barrage was all an artistic accident, and that the studio just happened to have a whole bunch of good ideas for sequels at the same time, the numbers were damning.
 In 2014 original Brave director, Brenda Chapman, even casually referred to Pixar as a sequel machine.

 The studio naturally deployed damage control during these years.
 A few weeks following the release of Finding Dory, Pixar started assuring audiences that there were no more sequels in production except those that had been announced (the public would still have to sit through Cars 3, The Incredibles 2, and Toy Story 4 before they made it out of the bog) and the studio spent the intervening time attempting to assuage unease about the company’s sequel addiction.
 From a 2015 interview with former Chief Creative Officer John Lasseter and President Jim Morris: